DrPaulValle/PINN-and-GA-Algorithms/README.md

-# Mechanistic Nonlinear Dynamical Modeling for Parameter Estimation: A Comparison of Physics Informed Neural Networks and Genetic Algorithms
+# Mechanistic Nonlinear Dynamical Modelling for Inverse Problems: A Comparison of Physics Informed Neural Networks and Genetic Algorithms